 To report violations of the Nevada Clean Indoor Air Act, complete the NCIAA Complaint Form or call (702) 759-1990.NCIAA Complaint Form

-The Nevada Clean Indoor Air Act does not apply to gaming areas of casinos, but does apply in all other areas.
-Smoking is still allowed on the gaming floor of casinos, where children are prevented from loitering by law.
-However, the operator of these facilities can designate separate rooms or areas on or within the gaming floor as non-smoking.
-For example, many casinos now voluntarily offer smoke-free poker rooms and sportsbooks.
+The Nevada Clean Indoor Air Act does not apply to gaming areas of casinos.
+Smoking and vaping are still allowed in these areas; however, a casino operator can designate separate rooms or areas within the establishment as nonsmoking or nonvaping.
+For example, many casinos now voluntarily offer smoke-free poker rooms.

 The Nevada Clean Indoor Air Act does not restrict smoking outside building entrances.
 However, business owners have the right to implement voluntary “no smoking” policies of their own, specifying a set distance away from their establishment where smoking can occur.